workfloworchestrator/example-orchestrator/README.md

 The values from the product block are copied to the appropriate place in the Interface payload.
-The interface payload field names match the ones that are expected by Netbox.
+The interface payload field names match the ones that are expected by NetBox.
 The speed of the interface is taken from the fixed input speed with the same name on the subscription, the multiplication by 1000 is to convert between Mbit/s and Kbit/s.

 #### Create

-To create an object in Netbox based on the type of Netbox payload, the single dispatch `create()` is used:
+To create an object in NetBox based on the type of NetBox payload, the single dispatch `create()` is used:

 ```python